aryanpingle/code-analyser/ReadME.md

    Set it as true if files present in multiple chunks check is required.\
    Accepted values: True/ false
   <br>
-- `checkChunkMetadataUsingGivenFile` **(default: false)**\
+- `checkChunkMetadataUsingGivenChunk` **(default: false)**\
-   Set it as true if need to find uncompressed chunk size and all files which will be present inside the chunk, if user chunks using a given file. \
+   Set it as true if need to find uncompressed chunk size and all files which will be present inside the chunk, if user creates a new chunk using a given file. \
    Accepted values: True/ false

 ### Files to check options